Structural Equation Modelling for Ecologists and Evolutionary Biologists (SEMR03) FREE ACCOMMODATION AVAILABLE

 ECT’s – Equal to 3 ECT’s

 We offer COURSE WITH FREE ACCOMMODATION, COURSE ONLY and ACCOMMODATION PACKAGES;

 • COURSE WITH FREE ACCOMMODATION – includes everything listed below (only eligible for persons in academia)

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, refreshments and welcome dinner Monday evening.
 Self-catering facilities are available in the accommodation.
-Accommodation is approximately a 6-minute walk from the PR informatics head office.
-Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
+Accommodation is multiple occupancy (max 3- 4 people) single sex en-suite rooms.
 Arrival Sunday 18th November (after 5pm) and departure Friday 23rd November (accommodation must be vacated by 9am).

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.

 Other payment options are available please email email@example.com

 Cancellation policy: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
 Cancellations later than this may be considered, contact firstname.lastname@example.org Failure to attend will result in the full cost of the course being charged.
 In the unfortunate event that PRstatistics must cancel this course due to unforeseen circumstances a full refund for the course will be credited.
 However PRstatistics cannot be held responsible for any travel fees, accommodation or other expenses incurred to you as a result of the cancellation.